-It's critical to teach your children how to politely handle situations involving gifts.
-It can be helpful to sit down with your kids ahead of time and discuss the importance of showing their thankfulness.
-Discussing and practicing what to say under various situations can help prepare your kids to act graciously.
+Your kids will receive gifts that thrill them.
+They will also receive gifts that are not something they desired.
+It's critical to teach your children how to politely handle both situations.
+Discussing and practicing what to say under various situations helps prepare your kids to act graciously.

 What might you tell your kids to do in the situation where they receive a gift they really aren't excited about?
+Discuss how the gift giver might feel if your child says something negative about the gift.
+What can they say instead?
+How can they express gratitude?
 If the gift giver is right there, it might be a simple thank you with a hug.
 Your child can always thank the person for their thoughtfulness in giving the gift.

 What if your kids forget to say thank you?
 It is helpful to agree on a gentle reminder signal ahead of time.
 For example, you might lightly touch your child on the ear as a reminder.

-Avoid expressing appreciation for something your children have received for them instead of guiding them to saying thank you.
-When parents show appreciation instead of kids, children do not learn that it is their responsibility to say thank you for things they've received.
-Children who do not learn to show these basic courtesies are often disrespectful in a number of other ways.
+Avoid expressing appreciation for something on behalf of your children.
+Instead guide them to saying thank you.
+You want your kids to learn that it is their responsibility to say thank you for things they've received.
+Children who do not learn to show these basic courtesies are often disrespectful in many other ways.